 Do you know how precious you are to God?
 He created you, redeemed you, calls you by name, protects and comforts you.
 You are precious in His sight; honored and loved for all eternity!
-(Is 43:4) Jesus used three parables to express how much He loves His people in Luke 15.
-Today we will concentrate on the Parable of the Lost Coin.
+(Isaiah 43:4) Jesus used three parables to express how much He loves His people in Luke 15.
+Today we will concentrate on the spiritual truths found in the Parable of the Lost Coin.

 Have you ever lost something you considered priceless?
 I have.
 It wasn’t priceless monetarily, but it was in sentiment.
 I lost my Mom’s silver bracelet.